-Wink to the reader.
+Wink to the reader (4).
 This is where you make a little joke and give the reader something to continue thinking about once the book is over.
-It’s like the scene after or during the credits of a movie or tv show.
+It’s like the post-credits scene in a movie.
 The story is over, but here's one more joke for you.

 It's the line that turns the previous 31 pages upside down.

 Or leaves the book open for a sequel.